 Need a scale for your research but aren’t sure how to find the best one?

-We have compiled many of the most highly-cited and frequently used scales in HRI.
-A panel of experts has individually reviewed and discussed each paper and provided ratings according to our guideline.
+We have compiled many of the most highly-cited and frequently used scales in human-robot interaction (HRI) research.
+A panel of experts has individually reviewed and discussed each paper and provided ratings according to this guideline.
 Higher values are better, with a maximum rating of 100%, indicating that the paper has met all of the guideline items.
-These scales and ratings have been categorized according to the construct of interest and ranked within each construct category.
-Each scale has its own page which contains the most importation information about the scale (e.g., what the scale aims to measure, what items are included, where it lost points on our guideline, direct links to the paper, and much more).
+These scales and ratings have been categorized according to the construct they are proposed to measure (e.g., trust or safety) and ranked within each category.
+Each scale has its own page which contains the most important information about the scale (e.g., what the scale aims to measure, what items are included, where it lost points on our guideline, direct links to the paper, and much more).

 So, if you’re looking for that “perfect” scale, look no further!
 All the information you need to find it is right here.

-Jump to the guideline to learn more about the guideline items and our recommendations for how to best use this database.
+Jump to the guideline to learn more about the guideline items.

 Jump to the database to find your “perfect” scale!